Jatinkumar9/Scrabble-Game/README.md

 Following are the highlights of work done;
 Implementation of feedback from previous milestone: The BoardFrame was showing invalid word error even if the word is valid in the resource file.
 This FileNotFoundException Error was fixed.
-Created missing requirements and progressed them further on the milestone 3: The testing with Junit and documentation along with UML sequence diagrams were implemented for this milestone.
+Created missing requirements and progressed them further on the milestone: The testing with Junit and documentation along with UML sequence diagrams were implemented for this milestone.
 Implementation of AI Player: AI player logic is implemented where it checks for number assigned to the player and if the assigned is 0/Null the AI Player plays the game itself.
 Code Clean up: Some portions of the code were unclear/smelly, they have been cleaned to make it look tidy.